BorisTheBrave/voronator-sharp/README.md

 ```csharp
 public IEnumerable<Triangle> Delaunator.GetTriangles()
 ```
-Returns the points of all triangles in the Delauney triangulation.
+Returns the points of all triangles in the Delaunay triangulation.
 A `Triangle` has the vector location of exactly 3 points, `Point1`, `Point2` and `Point3`, and properties for computing the `Centroid` and `Circumcenter`.